mahautlatinis/react-front-home-test/README.md

 ## Bonus

-- You can do whatever you want to improve the experience on this little app.
+- You can do whatever you want to improve the experience on this little app.  ✅  bonus will be on the bonus branch

 # Requirements